 A: Yes, most types of potting soils can be used both indoors and outdoors.
 It is important to note that some plants may require different types of potting soil consistency depending on where they are planted, whether indoors or outdoors.
 Also, you may want to consider the weight of the container and soil you pick if you plan on moving it between indoor and outdoor locations frequently since heavier containers will be harder to move around.

-A: When handling and storing potting soil, you should avoid it from coming in contact with your skin and eyes.
+A: When handling and storing potting soil, you should avoid letting it come in contact with your skin and eyes.
 This is due to the potential irritation that can be caused by organic materials like peat moss or decomposing compost mixtures.
-Always wear gloves when handling potting soil.
-Potting soils should also be stored in an airtight container to avoid loss of moisture.
+As a result, it's crucial to always wear gloves when handling potting soil.
+Potting soil should also be stored in an airtight container to avoid loss of moisture.
 This also helps prevent contamination from microorganisms or pests from outside sources such as dirt or other debris.

 The Old House Journal Review Team’s product reviews and in-depth guides are here to help you restore, repair, update, and decorate your home.
 The content is created by The Old House Journal Review Team.
 The Old House Journal editorial staff is not involved.
 Old House Journal is reader-supported: When you buy through links on our site, we may earn an affiliate commission.
 All questions regarding articles or product testing can be sent to email@example.com